bennettrwu/mal-anilist-theme/README.md

-# Custom MAL CSS
+# MAL Anilist Theme

 ## About

-A custom CSS theme for MyAnimeList.
+A custom CSS theme for MyAnimeList inspired by AniList.

 Live Example: https://myanimelist.net/animelist/Bento-Box